Pregnancy: Week 6

 Beyond the Basics - Pregnancy

-How your Pregnancy is Dated
+How is Your Pregnancy Dated

 The term gestational age (your weeks pregnant) refers to your baby’s age that is calculated from the first day of your last normal menstrual period.
 Do not confuse the gestational age (GA) with the true age of your baby from the conception date.
 Gestational age (GA) is widely used by obstetricians and throughout Women’s Healthcare Topics to date your pregnancy.
 In other words, if you subtract 2 weeks from the gestational age (GA) you arrive at the true baby’s age.
+Read more on how your pregnancy is dated.

 Using state of the art vaginal ultrasound the threshold for detecting the baby is between 5 and 6 weeks GA.
 The heart beat begins at 36 days GA and can be seen by using a trans-vaginal ultrasound during 6 weeks GA.
 If your physician is using an abdominal approach then the baby’s heart beat will be seen around 8 weeks GA.